notiz-dev/notiz/content/blog/angular-nest-openapi-codegen.md

 ## First generated REST request

-Last step, making a REST request with the generated API.
+Lastly, you'll be making a REST request with the generated API.
 Look into the `api/services` directory.
 A service will be generated for each [tag](https://docs.nestjs.com/openapi/operations#tags) (e.g. `@ApiTags('users')`) in your Swagger API.

 Use `ApiService` in `AppComponent` to replace the direct `HttpClient` call.
 Under the hood `ApiService` uses `HttpClient`.